Revved up with Botanical EnGIN the French 77 is perfectly balanced and so delicious.

 Key Tips for a French 77

 To make this for a crowd, combine 12 oz EnGIN, 12 oz St Germaine, and 6 oz lemon juice in a pitcher.
-To serve, shake 2.5 oz of this mix with ice, pour into a glass and top with 2 oz champagne.
+To serve, shake 2.5 oz of this mix with ice, pour into a glass and top with 2 – 4 oz champagne, as desired.

 The best sparkling wine for a French 77 is a dry (Brut) Champagne, Prosecco, or Cava, which balances the sweetness of the elderflower liqueur.
 A crisp, affordable Prosecco is often preferred for its light, fruity notes, while Champagne provides a more traditional, luxurious, and complex cocktail profile.